Cadtamas/Blackjack-Game/README.md

-# Python-learn
+# Blackjack Game
-My homeworks and my first programs
+The gifs and the Blackjack.py have to be the same directory.